 Developing a Suitcase of Memories, using multisensory reminiscence with couples to help them communicate and stay connected through my work as a Researcher at the Awen Institute, Swansea University

-Through these resources, you will learn how to identify their needs and work with their strengths.
+Through these resources, you will learn how to identify a person’s needs and work with their strengths.
 You will learn to care with confidence throughout all stages of the condition, as well as care for yourself.

-Whether you’re a family caregiver or health and social care professional, Finding the Light in Dementia can help you.
+Whether you’re a family caregiver, health and social care professional, volunteer or member of the public who wants to understand more about Alzheimer’s disease and other dementias, Finding the Light in Dementia can help you.

-By working closely with members of the Dementia Engagement and Empowerment Project (people who are living with dementia), Meri Yaadain, Alzauthors and leading professionals and researchers in the field, we share our culturally sensitive, evidence based knowledge, and expertise.
+By working closely with members of the Dementia Engagement and Empowerment Project (people who are living with dementia), Alzauthors and Meri Yaadain plus leading professionals and researchers in the field, we share our culturally sensitive, evidence based knowledge, and expertise.

-Here Are Some of Our Contributors to All of Our Resources
+Here Are Some of Our Contributors to our Training and Courses

 Finding the Light in Dementia, a Guide for Families, Friends and Caregivers